jamee-maker/Academicus/README.md

    <div>

-   I really enjoyed comming up with different scenarios and solving the problems that come with them accordingly.
+   I really enjoyed coming up with different scenarios and solving the problems that came with them accordingly.
+   Another favorite snippet is that of a feedback survey I added to the game whenever the user reaches the gameover function, meaning they either won or lost.